pauulkim/heat-check/README.md

 # Background and Overview
-Heat Check will display NBA player shot charts, detailing the various spots on the court NBA players have made shots from.
+Heat Check will display an NBA players shot distribution by year, detailing the various spots on the court NBA players have made shots from.

 # Functionality and MVPs
 Users will be able to: